 Non-Spinning Operating Reserve (NSOR): This is the available Off-Line capacity that can be converted to energy in 30 minutes.
 The qualification criteria proposed are the same as what is currently in place for Resources to be eligible to receive the Off-Line Reserve Price Adder.
 The MCPC for NSOR is the shadow price of only the NSOR reserve capacity procurement constraint.

+Option 3:

+This option proposes a change from the current set of AS products.
+The change is to Non-Spinning Operating Reserve (NSOR) from Resources that are off-line until called by ERCOT.
+The other products (Regulation, Responsive Reserve) remain the same.

+The AS product set for Option 3:

+Reg-Up,

+Reg-Down,

+RRS,

+Non-Spin Operating Reserves (NSOR): provided by Off-Line Resources that can convert capacity to energy in 30 minutes – same requirement as current Non-Spin.
+The difference is that Non-Spin can only be procured from “truly” Off-Line Resources qualified to provide Non-Spin.

 The high level mathematical formulations for Option 2 is presented in the appendix.
 The mathematical formulation for Option 1 can be derived from these equations.
+The equations for Option 3 are not described.

 The discussion in this concept paper does not contemplate changing the current AS offer structure where the offered AS capacity MW has slots for offer prices for each of the AS products.
 This AS offer structure allows the market clearing engine (DAM or Real-Time Co-Optimization) to determine the optimal allocation of the offered MW among the various AS products.